 They were happy to manage their social media inhouse, so website optimisation and PPC management were the main requirements, along with being able to see how the site is performing, and how many sales were made.

 As with many projects, WordPress was recommended as the platform to use for the new build, alongside independent hosting.
 As the site needed to stock hundreds of products, it was recommended for the site to be built by a local, third-party agency, while I provided consultancy to ensure it was delivered to requirements in a timely manner.

-After 2 years of managing their search campaign, search traffic levels grew from hundreds to thousands, with no blog content created.
-Most of the increase was due to an increasing amount of product pages that had their Meta data and content continually tweaked.
-A priority was to make sure that the product category pages performed well, with unique text and a clear user journey so they worked as landing pages in their own right.
+After 2 years of managing their search campaign, search traffic levels grew from hundreds a month, to thousands, with no blog content created.
+Most of the increase was due to an increasing amount of product pages that had their Meta data and content continuously tweaked.
+A priority was to make sure that the product category pages performed well, with unique text and a clear user journey, so they worked as landing pages in their own right.
 Their Instagram account became the biggest driver of referral traffic, gaining over 70k followers.

 Top ten rankings were achieved for primary search terms such as “antique english jewellery”, along with longtail search terms related to their most popular products, such as “crown signet ring”.

 Due to growth the administration of the website and it’s products became burdensome, even for WordPress.
 Because of this, the website was overhauled again at the beginning of 2017 to use Shopify.
 This streamlined a lot of internal processes, such as automating stock-levels with the website.
 As forecasted, using Shopify wasn’t ideal from an SEO perspective, but it was the right decision to ensure the company could scale for the forseeable future.